MicrosoftDocs/fabric-docs/docs/data-warehouse/guidelines-warehouse-performance.md

 **Applies to:** [!INCLUDE[fabric-dw](includes/applies-to-version/fabric-dw.md)]

 These are guidelines to help you understand performance of your [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)].
-Below, you'll find guidance and important topics to focus on. [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)] is a SaaS platform where activities like workload management, concurrency, and storage management are managed internally by the platform.
+Below, you'll find guidance and important articles to focus on. [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)] is a SaaS platform where activities like workload management, concurrency, and storage management are managed internally by the platform.
 In addition to this internal performance management, you can still improve your performance by developing performant queries against well-designed warehouses.

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-Included in this document are some specific topics devoted to guidelines that apply only during this Preview period.
+Included in this document are some specific articles devoted to guidelines that apply only during this Preview period.

 ## Cold run (cold cache) performance during public preview